MediaArea/MediaConch_SourceCode/Documentation/REST.md

 Parameters:

 * id:          ID of the policy
 * parent_id:   ID of the parent policy (optional, root is -1)
 * name:        string containing the name of the policy (optional)
+* kind:        string containing the policy kind ("UNKNOWN" or "XSLT")
 * type:        string containing the policy operator (optional; value: "and", "or"; default is "and")
+* is_system:   boolean set to true if it is a system policy
 * description: string containing the name of the policy (optional)

 {"id":0, "parent_id":-1, "name": "NAME", "description":"", "type":"and"}